 This isn’t really a day out destination, but it is something that you can stop by and see very easily on your way to other things that may require more time.
 The Red Lion Inn is a 25 minute walk from the stone circle and the food there is both excellent and imaginative.

 15. Robin Hood’s Stride

-Not far from The Nine Ladies is Robin Hood’s Stride.
+Not far from The Nine Ladies is Robin Hood’s Stride, which roundups off this list of the best places to visit in the Peak District.
 Supposedly, Robin Hood jumped from one peak to another, where the people are standing in the above photo.
 However, unless he had wings, it’s doubtful that he actually did.
 Whether or not Robin Hood jumped 15 metres, this collection of rocks is pretty amazing.
-People can climb the rocks to get to the top and, it’s often climbed by low to mid grade boulderers.
+People can climb the rocks to get to the top and, it’s often climbed by low to mid-grade boulderers.
 However, it’s not wise to try and attempt the climb as a beginner, so be careful.

 You can park on the B5056 and head down the trail for a little while to reach the bottom of the Stride.

 📍Cliff Lane, Bakewell, Derbyshire, DE45 1LL.